 View Description DBA_TAB_COL_STATISTICS This view displays column statistics and histogram information extracted from DBA_TAB_COLUMNS.
-Real-time statistics are indicated by STATS_ON_CONVENTIONAL_DML in the NOTES column.
+Real-time statistics are indicated by STATS_ON_CONVENTIONAL_DML in the NOTES column and SHARED in the SCOPE column.
 DBA_TAB_STATISTICS This view displays optimizer statistics for the tables accessible to the current user.
-Real-time statistics are indicated by STATS_ON_CONVENTIONAL_DML in the NOTES column.
+Real-time statistics are indicated by STATS_ON_CONVENTIONAL_DML in the NOTES column and SHARED in the SCOPE column.